Author Index

 E. G. Winslow

-E. G. Winslow is assistant professor in the division of social science at York University, Toronto.
+E. G. Winslow is an assistant professor in the Division of Social Science at York University in Toronto.

 Ted Winslow

-Ted Winslow is associate professor in the division of social science, York University, Ontario, Canada.
+Ted Winslow is an associate professor in the Division of Social Science at York University in Toronto.
 He is working on a book on psychoanalysis and the psychological foundations of Keynes's economics.

 Ernst Karl Winter